ietf-wg-cellar/matroska-specification/codec/av1.md

 # Encryption

 [Common Encryption] should be used to encrypt AV1 tracks. `cenc` and `cbcs` scheme types are permitted.

-The OBUs found in the `CodecPrivate` SHOULD not be encrypted.

 The OBUs found in the `Block` SHOULD only encrypt the OBU payload.
 The payload of `Sequence Header OBUs` and `Metadata OBUs` SHOULD not be encrypted.